MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 ### Recap: The LLM Pretraining Pipeline

-We went through a high-level but comprehensive walkthrough of the steps involved in training and using an LLM.
-We saw how data is retrieved and tokenized for the LLM to get exposed to it, how it learns from this data, and how it generates text based on this data.
-We also looked briefly at the general neural network structure behind the LLM and how the LLM generates text using autoregressive generation.
+We went through a comprehensive high-level walkthrough of the steps needed for training and using an LLM.
+We saw how data is retrieved and tokenized for the LLM to get exposed to it, how the LLM learns from this data, and how it generates text based on the training using autoregressive generation.
+We also briefly looked at the general neural network structure making up the LLM.

 ---

 ### GPT-2: Training and Inference

+Let's look at a specific example of an LLM series, namely **GPT-2**.
+It is a good example to illustrate the concepts we just discussed.
 GPT-2 is an LLM that was released by OpenAI in 2019.
 Along with this release, the accompanying paper [Language Models are Unsupervised Multitask Learners \[Radford, et al. 2019\]](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) was published.

 > [!NOTE]
 > **GPT stands for General Pretrained Transformer**.<br> GPT-2 is indeed not a single model, but a series of models with different sizes: